-Recently PALAMIR was interviewed by Thomas Luke of TheLeadSouthAustralia.com on Adelaide as a Smart City, its challenges and advantages.
-We will be releasing the full version in parts, here is PART II.
-Please read more below:
+PALAMIR was interviewed by Thomas Luke of TheLeadSouthAustralia.com on Adelaide as a Smart City, its challenges and advantages.
+This is PART IV, the final part in a four part series below:

 Another key point in the plan is the idea of smart policy which is attractive to investors and supports businesses.
 How well would you say Adelaide does this at the moment, at both a local and state government level?

 We are not doing this as well as we could.
 There are Adelaide companies crying out for assistance for doors to open but instead we get international companies getting better treatment.

 I believe that Minister Maher and Premier Weatherill strategy around supporting local businesses is sound practice, however it needs more cohesion, support and communication from the business community.

 There are a lot of companies not just in the tech space that have great capability by themselves or as a collective. i believe e need a method within government that when you talk to someone that message is shared so all relevant departments know the local businesses exist.
 Also we need to take an approach that supports local companies over and above external so long as the local companies can deliver as good or better solutions.
 That can be in the form of direct engagement or via other prime companies, but in a method that helps to grow more local capability.